kamil-mech/seneca-db-test-harness/README.md

 # seneca-db-test-harness
-Runs and exposes seneca db stores as separate process
+Runs and exposes seneca db stores as separate server

 This is a personal repository.
 It is not part of the official seneca utilities.